 Reverse Repurchase Agreements Risk.
 The Master Fund uses reverse repurchase agreements as a form of leverage, as the proceeds from reverse repurchase agreements generally will be invested in additional securities.
 There is a risk that the market value of the securities acquired from the proceeds received in connection with a reverse repurchase agreement may decline below the price of the securities underlying the reverse repurchase agreement that the Master Fund has sold but remains obligated to repurchase.
 Reverse repurchase agreements also involve the risk that the counterparty liquidates the securities delivered to it by the Master Fund under the reverse repurchase agreements following the occurrence of an event of default under the applicable MRA by the Master Fund.
-The buyer or lender of securities under a reverse repurchase agreement will decline from time to time.
+The buyer or lender of securities under a reverse repurchase agreement has broad discretion in determining the value of the repurchased securities.
+In addition, the market value of the securities subject to the repurchase agreement will decline from time to time.
 If the buyer of securities under a reverse repurchase agreement were to file for bankruptcy or experiences insolvency, the Master Fund may be adversely affected.
 Furthermore, the Master Fund's counterparties will, from time to time and based on the value determined by the lender, require the Master Fund to pledge additional collateral in the form of cash, securities or other forms of collateral under the terms of the MRA.
 The Master Fund does get margin called, and gets margin called more frequently during periods of market volatility, such as the events resulting from the outbreak of COVID-19.
 If the Master Fund is unable to provide such margin, the counterparties may sell the securities the Master Fund delivered as such sales may be at inopportune times or otherwise result in loss to the Master Fund.
 See "Contingent Liabilities Risk" below.
 Also, in entering into reverse repurchase agreements, the Master Fund would bear the risk of loss to the extent that the proceeds of the reverse repurchase agreement are less than the value of the underlying securities.
 In addition, due to the interest costs associated with reverse repurchase agreements transactions, the Master Fund's NAV may decline, and, in some cases, the Master Fund may be worse off than if it had not used such instruments.
 The use of reverse repurchase agreements also increases the Master Fund's Managed Assets, which in turn increases the management fee payable to the Investment Manager.